markstringer-dti/markstringer-dti.github.io/dti.md

 And this, final reason is the main reason that it's useful to try to move a project towards delivering working software earlier rather than later.
-By putting working software in the hands of the people who will use it, you start to solve the Flowers and fruit that well talk about in [Chapter Ref]
+Putting working software in the hands of users is powerful.
+Part of the reason why is that it starts to solve the Flowers and fruit problem that we talk about in [Chapter STREAMS].

 When you put working software in the hands of users, you move the discussion.
 You move the discussion and the dynamic of the project away